Our Raptor Recovery Program

 Supporting vulnerable raptor species is a shared responsibility and our program is grounded in collaboration and support of key stakeholders across Tasmania.

 At the heart of our program are the new aviary facilities, designed to enhance and support the region's raptor rehabilitation capacity.
 These facilities, managed by Josh Gordon, reflect our on-going dedication to raptor care.
-Josh brings to the program many years of experience in wildlife rehabilitation and captive animal management, including disaster response.
+Josh brings to the program many years of experience in wildlife rehabilitation and captive animal management

 Real change begins with deeper community awareness and understanding.
-So we are dedicated to contributing to community engagement and education efforts, alongside other Tasmanian organisations that are already making strides in this area.
+So we are dedicated to contributing to community engagement efforts, alongside other Tasmanian organisations that are already making strides in this area.

 Together, by strengthening the community's connection with these vital species, we aim to support a safer future for all Tasmania's raptors, contributing to their sustained survival and well-being for future generations.